MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Approach

 After we get the original global feature $\rm O\_G$ for a face and the local region features $V=\{v_1,v_2,...,v_n\}$ for AUs, a multi-layer multi-level relational reasoning model is introduced to automatically explore the relationship of individual local facial regions and supply two levels of global information.
 Fig. \ref{fig:fig_overall} shows the detailed structure of the $1^{st}$ multi-level relational reasoning layer.

-\subsubsection{Region-level Local Feature Relational Modeling.}
+\subsubsection{Region-level Local Feature Relational Modeling}

-Different from the predefined fixed AU relationship graph in \cite{li2019semantic}, we construct a fully-connected graph $\rm D\_G$ for all AUs, where the region-level features constitute the nodes, and a learnable adjacency matrix $A$ constitutes the edges at each layer to represent the potential for co-occurrence of AUs (co-activated or non-activated).
-The AU relationships that have no co-occurrence or low co-occurrence in the training set will not be completely neglected either in comparison with \cite{li2019semantic,niu2019multi,liu2020relation}.
-During the training process, we utilize prior knowledge to initialize $A$ to assist and constrain learning.
-Specifically, the dynamic graph $\rm D\_G$ is composed of nodes (the local region features $V=\{v_1,v_2,...,v_n\}$) and edges (the relationship matrix $A$ among AUs).
-Following \cite{niu2019multi}, we calculate the relationship coefficients between AUs from datasets as the initialization of the adjacency matrix $A$.
-The relationship coefficient $A_{ij}$ of $i$-th and $j$-th AU can be formulated as: where $a_i$=1 denotes $i$-th AU is activated and 0 otherwise, $|\cdot|$ means absolute value function.
+Different from the predefined fixed AU relationship graph in \cite{li2019semantic}, we construct a fully-connected graph $\rm D\_G$ for all AUs, where the region-level features $V=\{v_1,v_2,...,v_n\}$ constitute the nodes, and a learnable adjacency matrix $A$ constitutes the edges at each layer to represent the possibility of AU co-occurrence (co-activated or non-activated).
+In this scheme, the AUs with no co-occurrence or low co-occurrence relationship in the training set will not be completely ignored, like \cite{li2019semantic,niu2019multi,liu2020relation}.
+During the training process, we utilize prior knowledge to initialize $A$ to assist and constrain model learning.
+Specifically, the dynamic graph $\rm D\_G$ comprises nodes (the local region features $V=\{v_1,v_2,...,v_n\}$) and edges (the relationship matrix $A$ among AUs).
+Following \cite{niu2019multi}, we calculate the relationship coefficients between AUs from datasets to initialize the adjacency matrix $A$ (Fig. \ref{fig:visual_02} (a) shows the predefined AU correlation on BP4D).
+The statistical prior knowledge serves as the initial relationship, allowing suppression of the edges with low correlation and speeding up the relationship learning.
+The relationship coefficient $A_{ij}$ between the $i$-th and $j$-th AU can be formulated as:

+where $a_i$=1 denotes $i$-th AU is activated and 0 otherwise, $|\cdot|$ means absolute value function.
 From Eq.\ref{p1} and Eq.\ref{p2}, $P (a_i$=$1|a_j$=$1)$=$0.5$ means that when $j$-th AU is activated, the probability of occurrence is equal to the no occurrence for $i$-th AU.
-It indicates that the activation of $j$-th AU could not provide useful information for the $i$-th AU and therefore no edge is connected.
+It indicates that the activation of $j$-th AU could not provide useful information for the $i$-th AU, and therefore no edge is connected.

-\subsubsection{Attention-aware Global Features Learning.}
+\subsubsection{Attention-aware Global Features Learning}